gioconno/bash/README.md

 ## Projects

 ### bash-colors
-How to colorize your terminal
+How to colorize your terminal and live happily with it.